jonnonz1/nz-statute-book/acts/public/1973/rates-rebate-act-1973.md

   (b) refuses or fails to comply with any requirement under section 11, or refuses or fails to answer any question put to him pursuant to that section, or knowingly gives any false or misleading answer to any such question.
 (2) Every person who commits an offence against this Act is liable on conviction before a District Court Judge to imprisonment for a term not exceeding 12 months or to a fine not exceeding $500, or to both.
 (3) Despite anything to the contrary in section 25 of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act ends on the date that is 12 months after the date on which the facts alleged in the charging document are brought to the knowledge of any officer of the Department of Internal Affairs concerned in the administration of this Act.

+## Schedule 1 — Transitional, savings, and related provisions

+### Part 1 — Provisions relating to Rates Rebate Amendment Act 2025

+### 1 Saving
+A ratepayer’s entitlement to a rebate for a rating year ending before 1 July 2025, and the amount (if any) of that rebate, must be determined as if the Rates Rebate Amendment Act 2025 had not been enacted.